 More October fun with a Halloween fine motor activity my preschoolers have really enjoyed!
 One of the kiddos dubbed the activity “witchy fingers”, and that name seems to have stuck! 🙂 I set this up in my writing center since it focused on fine motor skills (which are so important when children are preparing to write).

 There were a slew of materials at this center!
 The materials here could easily be changed up based on children’s interests, too!
 I just went with what I had on-hand or what I found in the dollar bins at some local stores.
+I may get commissions for purchases made through links in this post.

 - Plastic witch/monster fingers